Ayanna Pressley: Boston City Council

-In the Boston City council election of November 2011, Pressley finished first among at-large candidates with 37,000 votes.
+In the Boston City Council election of November 2011, Pressley finished first among at-large candidates with 37,000 votes.
 She led in 13 of the city's 22 wards and finished second in three others.
 Pressley won Boston's communities of color and many progressive neighborhoods.
 In all, she placed first in more than half of Boston's 22 wards.
-Pressley topped the ticket again in November 2013 and November 2015, and placed second in November 2017.
+Pressley placed first ticket again in November 2013 and November 2015, and placed second in November 2017 behind only Michelle Wu.

 While on the Boston City Council, Pressley was one of the first notable Massachusetts politicians to endorse Elizabeth Warren's successful campaign in Massachusetts' 2012 U.S. Senate election.
+Pressley would later endorse Warren's 2020 presidential campaign.